nextguys/lively-next-relaunch/explanation/morphic.md

 <!-- __lv_expr__:{part}:lively.morphic:{AllFaces}:nextguys--lively-next-relaunch/explanation/examples.cp.js:part(AllFaces) -->

- - We then define a view model, which can attach to the universal die and toggle the visibility of the eyes such that it shows different faces.
+ We now define a `ViewModel`, which can attach to the universal die and toggle the visibility of the eyes such that it shows different faces.
 We will achieve this by toggling between different component states.

 ```javascript